buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_2_Setup_Flow_Environment.md

 ![](https://hackmd.io/_uploads/HyJKJIdK5.png)

 **WINDOWS USERS!**
 Due to issues with the latest version (0.7.0) of the extension on Windows, you'll have to install Windows Subsystem for Linux and do this entire project inside WSL.
 This is pretty easy!
 Check out [the official instructions](https://docs.microsoft.com/en-us/windows/wsl/install) and follow complete installation.
 Throughout this project, whenever I say "in a terminal", you'll need to open a terminal inside WSL2!
-This is easier if you install the [Remove WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension which will let you remotely work in Linux.
+This is easier if you install the Remote WSL `https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl` extension which will let you remotely work in Linux.

 Here's a video I made explaining this process: